A gentler Gotham? NYers anxiously wait out coronavirus

 “Our closeness makes us vulnerable,” New York Gov. Andrew Cuomo said Wednesday.
 “But it’s true that your greatest weakness is also your greatest strength.
 And our closeness is what makes us who we are.
 That is what New York is.”

-New York City’s 8.6 million inhabitants have largely been ordered to stay home, with most of the state’s 30,000 cases and nearly 300 deaths coming from NYC.
-A makeshift morgue has been setup outside Bellevue Hospital, and authorities are hunting down beds, medical equipment, doctors and nurses for fear the number of sick people will explode in the coming weeks, overwhelming hospitals the way the virus did in Italy and Spain.
+New York City’s 8.6 million inhabitants have largely been ordered to stay home, with most of the state’s more than 113,000 cases and 3,500 deaths coming from NYC.
+A makeshift morgue has been set up outside Bellevue Hospital, and authorities are hunting down beds, medical equipment, doctors and nurses for fear the number of sick people will explode in the coming weeks, overwhelming hospitals the way the virus did in Italy and Spain.

 While public health officials grapple with the growing emergency, most New Yorkers have been left in an uncertain limbo — unable to help in any way but to stay at home.